chakrabar/chakrabar.github.io/_posts/articles/2018-05-07-neo4j-graph-database-2.md

 RETURN n.name, labels(n)
 ```

 Since `NULL` is not a allowed value for a property, setting null to a property removes it from the node.
-But it's always better to use `REMOVE` to remove a property as it is more intuitive and states that the property is not removed by mistake.
+But it's always better to use `REMOVE` to remove a property as it is more intuitive and makes it clear that the property is not removed by mistake.

 **Note:** I'll publish another post in the Neo4j series and discuss about some common scenarios (like, shortest path calculation) and considerations for production deployment.
 Do come back later for the next post.
 {: .notice--info}